Proposed Tariffs on Chinese Goods Has the Apparel Industry Scrambling

 Robert Jungmann has been importing hemp fabric from China for more than 20 years for the T-shirts he manufactures in Los Angeles.

-The news that the Trump administration is raising tariffs on Chinese textile imports from 10 percent to 25 percent is a big blow to his Jungmaven label.
+The news that the Trump administration is raising tariffs on Chinese textile imports from 10 percent to 25 percent on top of current tariffs is a big blow to his Jungmaven label.

 “This tariff affects us hugely,” he said.
-“Our No. 1 expense is cost of goods, and now it went up 25 percent.
+“Our No. 1 expense is cost of goods, and now it went up an additional 25 percent.
 That hurts.”

 Other manufacturers faced with the Chinese textile tariff can shift their sourcing to other parts of the world, but Jungmann has a different problem.
 The only country that manufactures hemp fabric is China.